nuryildirim/nuryildirim.github.io/_pages/about.md

 My current projects include:
 ------
 * **AI Design Sprints:** Envisioning novel AI-enabled products and experiences is challenging.
-How can innovation teams ``sketch'' and ideate AI experiences broadly to discover low-risk, high-effort concepts in the early stages of AI product development?
+How can innovation teams ''sketch'' and ideate AI experiences broadly to discover low-risk, high-impact concepts in the early stages of AI product development?
 I am working with industry partners to facilitate AI Design Sprints within cross-functional product teams.
 If you'd like to set up a sprint at your organization, shoot me an email!

 ## News
 * June 2023 - 🏅 Received a Best Paper Honorable Mention Award at DIS 2023!
 * June 2023 - Started summer internship at Microsoft Research!
-Hosted by Anja Thieme and Hannah Richardson at the Health Futures team in Cambridge UK
+Hosted by Anja Thieme and Hannah Richardson on the Health Futures team in Cambridge UK
 * April 2023 - Paper accepted to DIS 2023!
 "Creating Design Resources to Scaffold the Ideation of AI Concepts" [[pdf]](https://dl.acm.org/doi/pdf/10.1145/3563657.3596058){:target="_blank"}
 * April 2023 - Paper accepted to FAccT 2023!
 "Uncovering the Practices and Opportunities for Cross-functional Collaboration around AI Fairness in Industry Practice" [[pdf]](https://dl.acm.org/doi/pdf/10.1145/3593013.3594037){:target="_blank"}
 * April 2023 – Served as an Associate Chair for DIS 2023